debbietanzijing/icu-mortality-prediction/README.md

 #### 3.4.2 One- hot encoding of categorical variables (model matrix)
 One hot enoding was performed using `model.matrix()` to convert categorical variables into a set of binary indicator columns.
 This transformation is required as machine learning models requires numeric inputs and is unable to inter[ret categorical text variables directly.

+#### 3.4.3 Standardisation of numeric variables
+All numeric predictors were standardised using z- score normalisation.
+For each variable, the mean and standard deviation were computed from the training set, and used to transform both the training and testing set.
+This ensures each predictor has a mean of 0 and standard deviation of 1.
+Standardization was done to ensure comprability between different predictors and support algorithms sensitive to variable scale.

 # Analysis
 ### 4.1 Modelling Approach
 * Baseline: Logistic Regression